lelylan/simple-oauth2/API.md

 * `httpOptions` All [wreck](https://github.com/hapijs/wreck) options can be overriden as documented by the module `http` options.

 ### new PasswordOwner(options)
-This submodule provides support for the OAuth2 [Password Owner](http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-4.3) to support applications handling the user credentials.
+This submodule provides support for the OAuth2 [Resource Owner Password Credentials](https://oauth.net/2/grant-types/password/) grant type.

 #### .getToken(params, [httpOptions]) => Promise<AccessToken>
 Get a new access token using the current grant type.